 Smart meters were fully deployed in Orangeville Hydro’s service territory to all eligible customers by the end of 2011.
 The hourly readings provided by the smart meters allow Orangeville Hydro to have more detailed information about the customer’s electricity use.
 Time of use pricing was also implemented in 2011 to provide customers the ability to manage their electricity use during peak hours.
 The Operations Department was able to utilize the real-time information and related databases to improve power quality and reduce outage times to their customers.

-Customer Connect was implemented in 2014 and allows customers to measure and monitor their own usage, with user-friendly charts and graphs.
-E-billing is within customer connect and allows customers to view and print their bill.
+In 2015, based on customers’ preference for online access to their usage, Customer Connect was developed.
+This feature can be found on our website and allows customers to measure and monitor their own usage, with user-friendly charts and graphs.
+E-billing is also available within Customer Connect and allows customers to view and print their bill.
 Customers also have the option of receiving notifications regarding usage, bills, etc. through email or text message.

 Conditions of Service & Policies